mwshinn/PyDDM/doc/quickstart.rst

 Note that "lambda" is a Python feature which allows us to define short "anonymous" functions.
-The important thing here is that the names of the argument is the same as the name of the parameters.
+The important thing here is that the names of the arguments are the same as the names of the parameters.
 We can define functions in several different ways in Python, and any of these ways will work as long as the argument is the name of the parameter.
 This means that **the name of the function argument matters**.
-So, for example, the following is also equivalent:
+So, for example, the following is also equivalent to the above:

 .. literalinclude:: downloads/simple.py
    :language: python